Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Best Hotel in Munich: Hotel Blauer Bock

 A convenient location, fabulous décor, and spacious rooms are just a few of the reasons Hotel Blauer Bock is our top pick for where to stay in Munich.
-This modern hotel has a coffee bar, bike rentals, and spacious rooms.
+This modern centrally located hotel has a coffee bar, bike rentals, and spacious rooms.
 There’s also a great on-site restaurant and a stylish lounge bar.

 Coolest Place to Stay in Munich: Ibis Munich City North Hotel